drellem2/pogo/README.md

 # pogo
 code intelligence daemon

-/Like a language server for project navigation./
+*Like a language server for project navigation.*

 Goal: Open a file in emacs, then see its repository automatically imported into your favorite IDE.